egress-caulk/hitchens/_posts/2025-10-23-white-turtle-whirlpool.md

 > South Mountain Waterfall striking the rocks, spray crashing, startling like thunder.<br>
 > Face to face beside it, one can’t hear the other’s voice.<br>
-> The rolling whirlpool, jumping, foaming, gray-green moss drenched, so old and thick that spring grass won’t grow.<br>
+> The rolling whirlpool, jumping, foaming, grey-green moss drenched, so old and thick that spring grass won’t grow.<br>
 > No wild animal dares stir, no bird dares fly and call.<br>
 > At White Turtle Whirlpool, the waves play in the shallows, yielding bodies drift this way and that.<br>
 > By the benevolence of the king’s men, no nets nor hooks: creatures may follow their nature and grow to full life.<br><br><br>